mmcc007/screenshots/README.md

        ````
     2. Create the config map at start of test
        ````dart
-            final Map config = Config('config.yaml').config;
+            final Map config = Config('screenshots.yaml').config;
        ````
     3. Throughout the test make calls to capture screenshots
        ````dart
            await screenshot(driver, config, 'myscreenshot1');
        ````
-       Make sure your screenshot names are unique across all your tests.
+       Note: make sure your screenshot names are unique across all your tests.

 # Configuration
-`screenshots` depends on a single configuration file that is inspired
+`screenshots` depends on a configuration file that is inspired
 by Fastlane's Snapshot.
 ````yaml
 # Screen capture tests